IN THE MOUNTAINS OF FIRE

 Thursday, May 21, 2708, continued.

 Lufti holds the basin as I wash off Gaziley’s red eyes.
+Not that I can see much of the actual eyeballs, the way he keeps squinting.
 I have to position him to face into the sunlight, which doesn’t help him, either, but I have to get a good look to see how bad it is.
 “Man, that homemade eyeliner is not doing you any good at all!”
 Little bumps of irritation rim the lashes, on upper and lower lids alike, but so far none have gotten infected.

 (I like to put on the eyeliner especially thickly when I give the orders for battle.)

 (“She really piled the eyeliner on thick,” Merrill says, walking beside me in the unlit dark between the warehouses, shadowed from the gibbous moon.
 The little guy fairly seethes; one dark curl bounces on his brow as he walks.
 “She always does that when she intends to say or do something cold.”